Illustrations let you visualize your data and create figures for slides and publications.

 Flow Plots Individual 1D and 2D flow plots (histograms and biaxials).
 Ideal for creating gating hierarchies when used in conjunction with arrows and text boxes.

-Pivot Tables Grids of flow plots, optionally overlaid.
+Pivot Tables: Grids of flow plots, optionally overlaid.

-Heatmaps A grid of statistics.
+Heatmaps: A grid of statistics.

-Bar and Line Charts Summary figures that display channel statistics or population frequencies.
+Bar and Line Charts: Summary figures that display channel statistics or population frequencies.

-Box Plots Display information about the distribution of datapoints, such as the median and interquartile range.
+Box Plots: Display information about the distribution of datapoints, such as the median and interquartile range.
 Ideal for looking at experiments with many replicate conditions.

-Dose Response Curves Calculate the relationship between the dosage of a drug and a readout.
+Dose Response Curves: Calculate the relationship between the dosage of a drug and a readout.

-along with basic objects, including text boxes, images, lines and arrows.
+Basic Objects, including text boxes, images, lines and arrows.